Health Care & Benefits Division

 For a spouse:

-2. A copy of the front page of the most recent tax-return showing the tax filing status as “Married Filing Jointly”.
+2. Copy of the front page of the most recent tax-return showing the tax filing status as “Married Filing Jointly”.
 (Any financial information may be blacked out.)

 For a domestic partner: